 It typically takes weeks for counties to process and count all of the ballots.
 Elections officials have approximately one month to complete their extensive tallying, auditing, and certification work (known as the official canvass).

 Most notably, voting by mail has increased significantly in recent years and many vote-by-mail ballots arrive on, or up to three days after, Election Day (vote-by-mail ballots postmarked on or before Election Day and received by the county elections official no later than three days after the election are included in the official canvass).
 In processing vote-by-mail ballots, elections officials must confirm each voter's registration status, verify each voter's signature on the vote-by-mail envelope, and ensure each person did not vote elsewhere in the same election before the ballot can be counted.

 The Unprocessed Ballots Report (PDF) features unofficial county updates on the number of outstanding ballots that still need to be processed during the official canvass.
 This information is voluntarily reported by county elections officials and may not be complete.

-State law requires county elections officials to report their final results to the Secretary of State by July 4.
-The Secretary of State then has until July 11 to certify the results of the election.
-For the most up-to-date vote counts before the statewide certified results are published, contact a county elections office directly.
+State law requires county elections officials to report their final results to the Secretary of State by July 6, 2018.
+The Secretary of State has until July 13, 2018, to certify the results for the election.
+For the most up-to-date vote counts before the statewide certified results are published, you may contact a county elections office directly.